 Similarly, if you are asked to complete a work-related task while making a personal journey — and no detours are involved — those journeys will not be eligible for relief.

 Your employer and you

-In 2022 HMRC’s mileage rates for cars and vans is set at 45p per mile for the first 10,000 miles and 25p thereafter.
-Of course, employers are not obligated to pay all or even any of these costs, but as they represent a tax-free expense many choose to factor MAPs into their accounting.
+In 2022 HMRC’s mileage rates for cars and vans are set at 45p per mile for the first 10,000 miles and 25p thereafter.
+Of course, employers are not obligated to pay all or even any of these costs, but as they represent a tax-free expense, many choose to factor MAPs into their accounting.